willhammondhimself/algo-explorer/README.md

 A PyQt5 app for visualizing data structures.
 We made this for our CSCI046 data structures and algorithms class because I (Will) kept getting confused by BST visualizations and pointer operations in the lecture slides.
 We wanted to actually *see* what happens step by step, so I built this visualizer.
 Turns out it helps a lot for understanding how the slow/fast pointer trick works for finding the middle of a linked list too.

+## What We Learned

+This project really helped us understand data structures beyond just memorizing operations for exams:

+- **BST Deletion is Tricky**: The two-child case (finding the in-order successor) took way longer to debug than we expected.
+Drawing it out on paper first would've saved us hours.

+- **PyQt Event Loop**: Getting the canvas to update smoothly with data structure changes was harder than expected.
+Had to learn about signals/slots and when to call `update()` vs `repaint()`.

+- **Slow/Fast Pointers Actually Work**: Seeing the algorithm run visually made it click way better than reading pseudocode.
+The fast pointer really does catch up at the middle!

+- **Testing Finds Bugs**: Writing comprehensive tests caught edge cases we never would've thought of (like the empty stack issue we fixed early on).

+- **UI Takes Longer Than You Think**: We spent probably 40% of our time on making the visualization look decent and handle user input properly.

 ## What It Does

 - **Stack** - Push, pop, peek.
 Also has a recursive reverse function